Quality of Life

-Participants will be selected by chance to participate in one of the following groups:
+Couples will be randomly assigned to one of two groups:

-*contact your doctors or the study coordinators for questions about inclusion criteria.
+*contact your doctors or the study coordinators for questions on inclusion criteria.

-*contact your doctors or the study coordinators for questions about exclusion criteria.
+*contact your doctors or the study coordinators for questions on exclusion criteria.

 FORCE is a national nonprofit organization, established in 1999.
 Our mission is to improve the lives of individuals and families affected by adult hereditary cancers.